 The second phase of the TVET Sector Support Programme has been launched in January 2017 for another five years.
 The Programme is supported by the European Union, the Federal Republic of Germany and the Royal Norwegian Embassy.
-The overall objective of the Programme is to improve governance and private sector participation in the TVET sector to increase quality skill development that meets the demand of the labour market.
+The overall objective of the Programme is to improve governance and private sector for Pakistani youth and returning migrants participation in the TVET sector to increase quality skill development that meets the demand of the labour market.

-Implemented by Deutsche Gesellschaft für International Zusammenarbeit (GIZ) GmbH The TVET Sector Support Programme is being implemented across Pakistan including Azad Jammu & Kashmir and Gilgit Baltistan through following 04 intervention areas;
+Implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH The TVET Sector Support Programme is being implemented across Pakistan including Azad Jammu & Kashmir and Gilgit Baltistan through following 05 intervention areas;

 This document has been produced with the technical assistance of the TVET Sector Support Programme, which is funded by the European Union, the Federal Republic of Germany and the Royal Norwegian Embassy and has been commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in close collaboration with the National Vocational and Technical Training Commission (NAVTTC) as well as provincial Technical Education and Vocational Training Authorities (TEVTAS), Punjab Vocational Training Council (PVTC), Qualification Awarding Bodies (QABS)s and private sector organizations.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in close collaboration with the National Vocational and Technical Training Commission (NAVTTC) as well as provincial Technical Education and Vocational Training Authorities (TEVTAs), Punjab Vocational Training Council (PVTC), Qualification Awarding Bodies (QABs)s and private sector organizations.